 Directed by Siddharth P Malhotra and produced by Aditya Chopra under Yash Raj Films, Maharaj is a historical drama based on the real-life 1862 Maharaj libel case, one of the most notable legal battles in Indian history.
 The case involved a confrontation between a social reformer and the powerful Vallabhacharya sect, raising issues about religious practices, press freedom, and the exploitation of devotees.

-Maharaj Libel Case of 1862
+Maharaj libel case of 1862

 The historical backdrop of Maharaj is rooted in the infamous 1862 Maharaj libel case.
 The case revolved around a fearless journalist and social reformer named Karsandas Mulji, who took on the Vallabhacharya sect by exposing alleged exploitation and corruption within its ranks.
 In his Gujarati weekly publication Satya Prakash, Mulji accused Jadunathji Maharaj, a revered spiritual leader of the sect, of exploiting female devotees under the guise of religious practices.
 These revelations sent shockwaves across the religious community and sparked a highly publicized court trial.